BonfaceKilz/BonfaceKilz/content/post/2017-06-27-interesting-thoughts.md

 > *Freedom aggravates at least as much as it alleviates frustration.
 > Freedom of choice places the whole blame of failure on the shoulders
 > of the individual.
-And as freedom encourages a multiciplity of
+And as freedom encourages a multiplicity of
 > attempts, it unavoidably multiplies failure and frustration.
 Freedom
 > alleviates frustration by making available the palliatives of action,
 > movement, change and protest.*